nostr-protocol/nips/XX.md

 ## Accessing a Zap Gated Resource (User)

 When a client discovers a kind-X event, it should render the preview if applicable and let the user know that they need to pay in order to view the full resource (e.g., by showing a "pay to unlock" button).
 If the user wishes to pay for the resource, the client should facilitate a Zap according to NIP-57 on the kind-X event, specifying the relays from the kind-X event relays tag.
 After successful payment it should go ahead and construct an AUTH header according to NIP-98 and request the full resource from the `url` in the kind-X event.

+## Exemplary Flow

+1. Alice uploads a podcast episode she recorded to a NIX-XX enabled provider, constructs a Kind-X event with the providers help and then publishes said event to the relays of her choice.
+The provider begins watching for Zap Receipts with an `e` tag matching Alice's Kind-X event.

+2. Bob discovers Alice's Kind-XX event in his feed.
+In order to request the resource Bob's client will construct a Authorization HTTP header per NIP98 and add it to the request.
+Because Bob has not yet paid for it the provider will respond with a 402 Payment required.
+Bob's client will render the appropriate UI with the content preview, the resource's price and a button to initiate payment.

+3. If Bob wishes to purchase the resource he will ask his Client to zap Alice's kind-X event with at least the amount specified in the `amount` tag.
+Because the provider needs to be aware of this Zap, they included a `relays` tag in the Kind-X event when it was constructed in Step 1.
+These relays must be included in Bobs NIP57 Zap-Request event so that the Zap Provider knows to publishes the NIP57 Zap Receipt to the same set of relays.

+4. Once the provider receives information about Bob's Zap Receipt it will verify its integrity and if it's amount is >= the amount specified in the Kind-X event it will add Bob's public key to a list of authorized public keys.

+5. After the zap per NIP57 is completed Bob's client can request the resource again, still adding authentication per NIP98.
+Because the provider has added his public key to the authorized public keys it will no longer respond with 402 Payment required, but with 200 and the requested resource.
+Because it might take a few seconds for the Zap Receipt to propagate.

 ## Kind-X Event format